 International Education Week

-Presented by the University ASWSU’s International Students’ Council as part of the annual Humanitas Festival, International Education Week events highlight the benefits of international education and introduce the campus and community to WSU’s international population.
+Presented by the University ASWSU’s International Students’ Council, International Education Week events highlight the benefits of international education and introduce the campus and community to WSU’s international population.

 WSU Cougar Athletics